 Avoid electrolysis, waxing, and chemical depilatories for hair removal on the treated areas while using this product.

 This medication must not be used during pregnancy.
 It may harm an unborn baby.
-If you become pregnant or think you may be pregnant, inform your doctor immediately.
 Women of childbearing age should have a negative pregnancy test within 2 weeks of starting this medication and also start this medication during their normal period.
-Consult your doctor for more details and to discuss reliable forms of birth control.
-It is recommended that men and women using this medication use two effective forms of birth control (e.g., condoms and birth control pills) while taking this medication.
-Consult your doctor.
+Discuss the use of reliable forms of birth control (such as condoms, birth control pills) with your doctor.
+If you become pregnant or think you may be pregnant, tell your doctor immediately.

 It is not known if this drug passes into breast milk.
 Consult your doctor before breast-feeding.